lhcb/bender-tutorials/getting-started/twouseless.md

 ## _DaVinci_

 {% objectives "Learning objectives" %}
-* Understand the content of the _configure_ function
+* Understand the internal structure of the _configure_ function
 {% endobjectives %}

 For the _typical_ case in practice, the function _configure_ (as the name suggests) contains three parts